Abelian covers of hyperbolic surfaces: equidistribution of spectra and infinite volume mixing asymptotics for horocycle flows: Introduction

-In this paper, we are interested in the mixing properties of the horocycle flow on Abelian covers $M_0$ of $M$.
+In this paper, we are interested in the mixing properties of the horocycle flow on Abelian covers $ M_0 $ of $ M $.
 The generalization of the definition of mixing to the infinite volume setting is not straightforward and has a long history (see, e.g., \cite[\S1]{Len}).
 One standard notion of infinite volume mixing is the so-called \emph{Krickeberg mixing} (or \emph{local mixing}).
-In our setting, proving Krickeberg mixing for $\{h_t\}_{t \in \R}$ on $M_0$ means that we can find a scaling rate $\rho(t)$ such that

-for all smooth functions $v,w \in \mathscr{C}^{\infty}_c(M_0)$ with compact support.
+In our setting, proving Krickeberg mixing for $ \{h_t\}_{t \in \R} $ on $ M_0 $ means that we can find a scaling rate $ \rho(t) $ such that for all smooth functions $ v,w \in \mathscr{C}^{\infty}_c(M_0) $ with compact support.
 In probabilistic language, it corresponds to a local limit theorem.
-Krickeberg mixing has been investigated for several (non-uniformly) hyperbolic systems; however, to the best of our knowledge, at present no result on infinite mixing is known for parabolic flows.
-In our first main result, Theorem \ref{thm:main1} below, we prove a strong form of Krickeberg mixing, namely we establish a \emph{full asymptotic expansion} for the correlations of smooth compactly supported observables.
+Krickeberg mixing and the related local limit theorems have been investigated for several (non-uniformly) hyperbolic systems, see, e.g., \cite{AaDe, DoNa, Gou, GuHa, MeTe, SzVa, Ter} and references therein.
+For the geodesic flow $ \{g_t\}_{t \in \R} $ on a $ \Z^d $-cover $ M_0 $ of $ M $, Oh and Pan \cite{OhPan} showed that

+for all continuous, compactly supported $ v,w \in \mathscr{C}_c(M_0) $, where $ \sigma >0 $ is a constant depending on $ M_0 $ only.
+Later, this result was extended by Pan \cite{Pan} to the case where $ M $ is a non-compact manifold of finite volume.

+In a recent work, Dolgopyat, Nandori and P\`{e}ne \cite{DNP} strengthened the result by Oh and Pan by providing a full asymptotic expansion of the left hand side in~\eqref{eq:mix_geo}, under some regularity assumptions on the observables $ u $ and $ v $.
+All the works \cite{OhPan, Pan, DNP} rely on the symbolic representation of the geodesic flow and the spectral theory of the associated transfer operator.

+For the horocycle flow, Krickeberg mixing can be derived from \cite[Theorem 4.1]{DNP}, using the $ KAK $ decomposition of $ \PSL_2(\R) $.
+In our first main result, Theorem~\ref{thm:main1} below, we achieve the same result by a direct method.
+(Indeed, it is also possible to provide an alternative proof of \cite[Theorem 4.1]{DNP} by adapting our approach to the case of the geodesic flow.)\enspace One advantage of our method is that it characterizes the constant $\sigma$ in~\eqref{eq:mix_geo} in geometric terms.
+Furthermore, our direct approach clarifies that the leading terms of the correlation function arise from the ``merging'' of the discrete series of the compact surface into the complementary series weakly appearing in the Abelian cover.
+The subject of further investigation is to generalize our techniques to obtain precise mixing asymptotics in the case of Abelian covers of finite volume, non-compact surfaces.